Skip to content

 5 from 1 vote

-This Meatball Sub Sandwich is loaded with pan-seared meatballs coated in homemade tomato sauce and served on a toasted bun with cheese.
+This Meatball Sub Sandwich is packed with juicy pan-seared meatballs simmered in homemade tomato sauce and served on a toasted bun with melty cheese.
+Every time I make these, they are a favorite with everyone at the table.

 Servings: 6